Four Skills That Are Facing a Shortage of Freelancers in the New Economy

 Graphic Design / Creative Work

-According to a recent report by World Economic Forum, creativity is the 3rd most important skills that hiring managers will be looking for when they are making their next hire.
+According to a recent report by the World Economic Forum, creativity is the 3rd most important skills that hiring managers will be looking for when they are making their next hire.

 Whether it is during a recession or at the peak of an economy, marketing efforts to reach out to potential clients will always be needed and hence the job of the production of marketing materials like brochures, posters, online ads, etc. will always be waiting to be done.

 User Experience (UX) Design

 Acknowledged by most designers as one of the most urgent skills to acquire, User Experience (UX) design can be commonly spotted in the job description as a criterion for companies when hiring designers in recent years.

 Due to the lack of available talent in the market, companies are turning to the freelance circle, making it one of the most lucrative design gigs in Singapore.

 With retail businesses increasing losing revenue to online platforms, more and more brands are being forced to go online in order to reach out to, not only their existing customers, but also to a wider group of younger generation who are digital natives.

 The experience that one has with a brick-and-mortar shop, has to be made seamless when going online with the same brand, where more and more purchases are being made.